 The CHE Project undertakes legal research with a view to policy-relevant outcomes.
 The Project’s research is driven by operational, policy, and legal issues faced by the humanitarian and donor communities.

-The CHE Project has published five documents as part of its Research and Policy Publications series:
+The CHE Project has published six documents as part of its Research and Policy Publications series:

 - A Research and Policy Paper on Partner Vetting in Humanitarian Assistance: An Overview of Pilot USAID and State Department Programs (November 2013);

 - A Background Briefing on Congressional Inquiries (March 2013);

 - A Background Briefing on Counterterrorism and Humanitarian Engagement in Somalia and Mali (March 2013);

 - A Research and Policy Paper on Enterprise Risk Management: A New Approach to Managing the Risks Posed by Counterterrorism Regulations (March 2013); and